CityUHK-CompBio/nemTar/README.md

 ## Dependency

-**PAGnet** requires the following R/Bioconductor packages for its normal function:
+**nemTar** requires the following R/Bioconductor packages for its normal function:

-- nem
+- nem (Bioconductor, 2.60.0 is preferred)
-- dplyr
+- dplyr(0.8.5 is preferred)

 ## Quick Start to Apply **nemTar**

-A toy example on simulated network and two case studies involved in GC and CRC could be found in our [vignette] (https://github.com/CityUHK-CompBio/PAGnet/blob/master/vignettes/PAGnet.pdf)
+A toy example on simulated network and two case studies involved in GC and CRC could be found in our [vignette](https://github.com/CityUHK-CompBio/PAGnet/blob/master/vignettes/PAGnet.pdf)

 **PAGnet** also provides a local shiny interface to perform MRA in PAGnet with signature gene sets in Gene Ontology (GO) and KEGG databases obtained from Pseudomonas Genome DB.
 Call local shiny interface: